AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 * **Visual rule editor:** Rule editor empowers you to build dynamism and interactivity to Adaptive Forms.
 These rules define actions to trigger on form objects based on preset conditions, user inputs, and user actions on the form.
 It helps  streamline the form filling experience while ensuring accuracy and speed.

-* **Submit Actions:** The service provides several submit actions to allow you to persist and process captured data.
+* **Submit Actions:** The service provides several Submit Actions to allow you to persist and process captured data.
 You can use out-of-the-box service actions to send data to a REST endpoint, email the data, send data to various data sources, and send data to an AEM Workflow.
-You can also develop a custom submit action to perform an action specific to your business.
+You can also develop a custom Submit Action to perform an action specific to your business.

 * **WYSIWYG editors:** The service provides several WYSIWYG editors: Adaptive Forms editor, Theme editor, Template editor to help you create and edit forms and related assets in WYSIWYG manner.
 The editors also provide out-of-the-box options to simulate views for popular mobile devices, tablets, and desktop screen configurations.